astronomer/astro-docs/ac/next/02_production-core.md

 ## Overview

-This guide walks through all of the necessary steps to install Astronomer Core in a production environment.
-By the end of the setup, you'll be able to begin deploying and running Airflow across multiple machines.
+This guide walks through all of the necessary steps to install Astronomer Core in a production environment via Python wheel.
+By the end of the setup, you'll be able to deploy and run Airflow across multiple machines.

 ## Prerequisites

-Ensure the following linux packages are installed on your machines.
-Depending on your OS, you can run either `apt get <package>` or `yum install <package>` to install them:
+First, ensure the OS-level packages listed below are installed on your machines.
+If you're Debian-based, run `$ apt get <package>` to do so.
+If you're running RedHat Linux, run `$ yum install <package>`.

 - sudo
 - python3
 - python3-dev (python3-devel for RHEL/CentOS)
 - gcc

-- text editor of your choice (vi, vim, nano, etc…)
+If you're Debian-based, run `$ apt get <package>` to do so.
+If you're running RedHat Linux, run `$ yum install <package>`.

-You also need a PostgreSQL database that is reachable by all the machines that will be running this Airflow cluster.
+You also need a database that is reachable by all the machines that will be running this Airflow cluster.
+While this guide walks through the process for configuring a PostgreSQL database, Airflow is compatible with all of the following databases:

+- PostgreSQL: 9.6, 10, 11, 12, 13
+- MySQL: 5.7, 8
+- SQLite: 3.15.0+

-Lastly, you will need to run the three following Airflow components:
+Lastly, you will need to run the following three Airflow components:

 - Scheduler
 - Webserver